 2. Standards

-2.1 Development Lifecycle
+2.1 API Development Lifecycle

 There are multiple API development methodologies used by various vendor platforms and development teams.
 Traditional methodology applied to any general software development is to plan, design, develop, test, and deploy a software component or platform, following a basic waterfall approach to all phases of the development lifecycle.
 However, there are many flaws with this traditional lifecycle approach to development, especially when focusing on microservice and API development.
 The key flaws identified with the traditional, waterfall, development lifecycle, are:

 Poor fit with the new Agile project methodologies.
-Waterfall project methodologies are inflexible to requirements and design changes and are typically geared towards large, monolithic projects, rather than towards microservices based architectures.
+Waterfall project methodologies are inflexible to requirements and design changes and are typically geared towards large, monolithic projects, rather than towards microservices based architectures which can be delivered iteratively in smaller and quicker releases

-API contracts are not well defined up front.
+API contracts, and hence API specifications, are not well defined up front.
 This would cause delays for microservice consumers to start the integration with your microservice or API, until after the Development phase of the project is completed.

-Testing is performed only at later stages of the development lifecycle, post design and development stages.
+Testing is performed only at later stages of the development lifecycle, post design and development stages, and not realizing the opportunity to test early, often, and iteratively

 As a result of our analysis of multiple development lifecycle methodologies, the recommendation is to follow these key guidelines in all of the API development: